Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating-a-basic-Grand-Strategy-renderer-inspired-by-Europa-Universalis-4.md

 ## Possible mesh optimizations

-In EU4 the heightmap is `5632x2048`, that 11,536,896 in vertices and 23,047,808 triangles.
+In EU4 the heightmap is `5632x2048`, that is 11,536,896 in vertices and 23,047,808 triangles.
 This is too much geometry to render and most of it will not even be visible.
-If you do not mind creating a low resolution mesh and downscale the image or resizing the image to something smaller you can skip this optimization step.
+If you do not mind creating a low resolution mesh and downscaling or resizing the image to something smaller, you can skip this optimization step.

 ### GeoMipMapping | CPU optimization
 #### Description